-Our weight loss calculator is a tool to help you find out exactly what you need to do to get to your desired weight.
+Calculate exactly what you need to do to get to your desired weight by a particular date.

 Get weight loss plan sent to your email.